AliceWonderMiscreations/PKI_Validation_Nameserers/README.md

 the Certificate Authority's server and the client.

-By including a timestamp in the TXT data, the client can know how recently a valid certificate was declared to still be valid by the certificate authority.
+By including a timestamp in the TXT data, the client can know how recently a valid certificate was declared to still be valid by the Certificate Authority.

 In the event that a valid response can not be obtained, clients can still fall back to the existing method of using the OCSP protocol to query the validity from the Certificate Authority.

-## Top Level Domain
+## Top Level Domain and Zone Files

 A new Top Level Domain should be created by ICANN to serve as a utility domain for PKI Validation nameservers.
 An easy way for TLS clients to check whether or